 Shutdown mode is initiated automatically as response to measurement signals.
-In case of cancellable shutdown, the operating mode will be changed to diesel mode and the engine will continue running as long as the SHD signal does not become active (operator can cancel SHD and continue running in diesel mode).
+In case of cancellable shutdown, the operating mode is changed to diesel mode and the engine continues running as long as the SHD signal does not become active (operator can cancel SHD and continue running in diesel mode).
 Exhaust gas ventilation is not required in this situation.